 Even experienced hikers can find themselves in trouble if they encounter the unexpected, especially when hiking alone.
 Whether you are climbing a mountain or just going for a one-hour stroll through the local woods, it pays to keep the following tips in mind.

 1. Let others know where you are going and when you plan to return, noting the specific trail you plan to take, if possible.
 This can be as simple as leaving a note on the dash of your vehicle, but it’s better to check in with someone when you get home to let them know you are safe.

 2. Be prepared for changing weather, especially in the spring and fall.
 Conditions can vary significantly at different elevations, even in summer.
-Some trails may be extremely muddy or even closed due to lingering snow or impassible streams after heavy rainfall.
+Some trails may be extremely muddy or even closed due to lingering snow or ice, or impassible streams after heavy rainfall.
 Research your route before you go, and check with local land managers or outfitters to get the latest updates on trail conditions.

-7. Stay hydrated.
+7. Stay hydrated!
 Bring plenty of water and pack a portable water purifier so you can gather potable water from a stream, lake, or pond.

 9. Pack a first-aid kit with bandages, disinfectant, tape, gauze, and pain-relief medicine.

 10. Make a schedule—and stick to it.
 Give yourself plenty of time to complete your hike before dark and account for unforeseen delays.
 If you haven’t reached your destination by a certain time, turn back rather than risk being caught on the trail after nightfall.